-- A completed bachelor's or master's degree (an MA degree is recommended for the doctoral programs). - A successful interview with one or more members of the Leadership faculty. - · A minimum of five years of professional work experience in a leadership setting for the doctorate and three years for the MA. - Must be currently employed in a leadership position in which competencies can be demonstrated.
-This environment, which is the participant's place of employment, provides the "laboratory"

-- for developing and demonstrating expertise in the competency areas and for preparing the portfolio. - Candidates should be advised that they need to be retained in employment throughout the program. - The commitment to participating in the following scheduled functions: - 1) The initial two-week Leadership orientation. - 2) Regularly scheduled regional group/learning community meetings, preferably on a monthly basis but at least seven times a year. - 3) The annual Leadership conference. - Have access to the Internet.
-The participant is responsible for keeping abreast of announcements and program updates presented by faculty and staff via e-mail.
+- A completed bachelor's or master's degree (an MA degree is recommended for the doctoral programs). - A sample of your best writing (could be a research paper). - A successful interview with one or more members of the Leadership faculty. - A minimum of five years of professional work experience in a leadership setting for the doctorate and three years for the MA. - Must be currently employed in a leadership position in which competencies can be demonstrated.
+This environment, which is the participant's place of employment, provides the "laboratory" for developing and demonstrating expertise in the competency areas and for preparing the portfolio. - Applicants must commit to participate in: - 1) The initial Leadership orientation. - 2) Regularly scheduled regional group/learning community meetings, preferably on a monthly basis but at least seven times a year. - 3) The annual Leadership conference. - 4) Online discussions, have access to the Internet.
+The participant is responsible for keeping abreast of announcements and program updates presented by faculty and staff via email and the Leadership website.

-BASIC DEGREE REQUIREMENTS FOR MA, EdD, and PhD
+BASIC DEGREE REQUIREMENTS FOR MA, EdS, EdD, and

-- 1. Participate in the on-campus program orientation: LEAD630 (4 credits) and in annual leadership conferences. - Complete LEAD635 Individual Development Plan (IDP) designed by the participant and approved by the Leadership faculty team. - Complete the following web-based learning experiences: LEAD636: Issues in Leadership Foundations LEAD637: Issues in Research LEAD638:738: Issues in Leadership Theory - 4.
+- 1. Participate in the on-campus program orientation: LEAD630 (4 credits) and in annual leadership conferences. - 2.
+Complete LEAD635 Individual Development Plan (IDP) designed by the participant and approved by the Leadership - 3.
+Complete the following web-based learning experiences: LEAD636: Issues in Leadership Foundations LEAD637: Issues in Research for the EdD and PhD and EDRM505 for the MA - LEAD638: Issues in Leadership Theory - 4.
 Regular, active participation in one or more study groups: at least seven times a year, including the annual conference. - 5.
 Throughout the program participants must maintain employment. - 6.
 Complete the development, presentation, and defense of a portfolio based on the participant's IDP.
 The portfolio must document the satisfactory completion of the required competencies. - 7.
-Complete the specific number of credits: 36 semester credits for the MA degree 90 semester credits for the EdD/PhD - 8.
+Complete the specific number of credits: 36 semester credits for the MA degree 64 semester credits for the EdS degree 90 semester credits for the EdD/PhD - 8.
 Doctoral Research: Complete dissertation for EdD/PhD.
-Required: EDRM880 Proposal Development, 2 credits, and LEAD899 Dissertation, 14 credits. - MA Research: Complete a research project for the MA requirements.
+Required: EDRM880 Proposal Development, 2 credits, and LEAD899 Dissertation, 14 credits. - 9.
+Specialist Research: Complete an action research project LEAD798 Action Research Project. - 10.
+MA Research: Complete a research project for the MA requirements.
 LEAD698 MA Research Project.

 Basic Competency Requirements for the MA degree.
-Completion of the MA in Education is achieved only after competence is demonstrated in each of 10 competencies, which represent a subset of the competencies listed for doctorate.
-For the MA degree there is a core set of six competencies plus a selection by the participant of an additional set of four competencies which add up to the minimum of ten competencies that must be demonstrated by portfolio.
+Completion of the MA in Education is achieved only after competence is demonstrated in each of 10 competencies, which represent a subset of the competencies listed for the doctorate.
+For the MA degree there is a core set of eight competencies plus a selection by the participant of an additional set of two competencies which add up to the minimum of ten competencies that must be demonstrated by portfolio.
 The core competencies are listed below.
-Since they are drawn from the list shown for the doctorate in Leadership, the description of the competencies can be read in the list presented above.
+Since they are drawn from the list shown for the doctorate in Leadership, the description of the competencies can be read in the list presented below.

-- 1b Skills in various learning strategies, including group processes. - 3a Skills in organizational development, management, and allocating resources. - 4a Skills in effective communication. - 5a Reading and evaluating research. - 6b Working knowledge of philosophical foundations. - 6f Working knowledge of technology and its application to leadership.
+- Skills in various learning strategies, including group processes. - Skills in organizational development, management, and allocating resources. - Skills in effective communication. - Reading and evaluating research. - Skills in conducting research. - Skills in reporting research. - Working knowledge of philosophical foundations. - 6f Working knowledge of technology and its application to leadership.

-The participant would then choose from the remaining 14 competencies those that would be appropriate for the focus that is desired.
-Of the 10 competencies required and selected, the participant will achieve at least 3 "star" competencies.
+The participant then chooses two from the remaining 12 competencies those that are appropriate for the focus that is desired.
+Of the 10 competencies required and selected, the participant will achieve at least two "star" competencies.